 Feedback should be limited to your target market.
 It should come from people within your business that understand the product offering and the business you’re in.
 It should come from someone that has the skills to enhance your business.

 PRO TIP: Know your idea well enough that you don’t need assurance and validation.
 Be brave enough to listen and then discard unqualified feedback, criticism and opinion.
-Centralise your point of contact and actively seek to hone in on ideas to make the most of your time with a freelancer instead.
+Centralise your point of contact and actively seek to hone in on ideas to make the most of your time with an experienced freelancer instead.
+If you don’t have a plan, hire a freelancer that can do it for you.

 You mistake freelancer for employee